Model theory: History

 Over the next decades, it became clear that the resulting stability hierarchy is closely connected to the geometry of sets that are definable in those models; this gave rise to the subdiscipline now known as geometric stability theory.
 An example of an influential proof from geometric model theory is Hrushovski's proof of the Mordell–Lang conjecture for function fields.

 Connections to related branches of mathematical logic

 Finite model theory

 Finite model theory, which concentrates on finite structures, diverges significantly from the study of infinite structures in both the problems studied and the techniques used.
-In particular, many central results of classical model theory that fail when restricted to finite structures.
+In particular, many central results of classical model theory fail when restricted to finite structures.
 This includes the compactness theorem, Gödel's completeness theorem, and the method of ultraproducts for first-order logic.
 At the interface of finite and infinite model theory are algorithmic or computable model theory and the study of 0-1 laws, where the infinite models of a generic theory of a class of structures provide information on the distribution of finite models.

 Prominent application areas of FMT are descriptive complexity theory, database theory and formal language theory.